ShahriarRezghi/serio/README.md

 Then you can run the tests executable.
 Also note that tests might take a long time to compile so please be patient.

 # Contribution and Questions
 You can report bugs and ask questions on [issues page](../../issues).
+Also if you want to implement a feature you can open an issue and we can discuss it.

 # License
 This library is licensed under BSD 3-Clause license.
 You can read it [here](LICENSE.md).